mepcotterell/jdkswap/README.md

 # jdkswap

 Simple script to swap between JDK installations.
+If users desire more options, then they are encouraged to consider [jenv](https://github.com/jenv/jenv) as an alternative.

 ## Limitations